Artificial insemination (AI) or intrauterine insemination refers to a technique that is used to help infertile couples conceive.

 - Use of sperm which was collected and frozen for later use because of chemotherapy or radiation therapy

-- High possibility of sexually transmitted disease makes it necessary to avoid natural conception
+- A high possibility of sexually-transmitted disease that makes it necessary to avoid natural conception

-- Homosexual couples who desire to conceive using donor sperm
+- Same-sex couples who desire to conceive using donor sperm

-AI is more useful in women who are not elderly (past 35 years, on average) because after that oocyte quality drops making fertilization less likely
+AI is more useful in women who are not over the age of 35, as oocyte quality tends to drop after the age of 35, thus making fertilization less likely.

 While not as expensive as in vitro fertilization, AI can cost thousands of dollars per cycle when performed at private treatment centers.

-Before an AI, the woman’s internal organs are evaluated to ensure that the tubes are healthy and free of adhesions, in order for the sperms to move down them rapidly and freely and achieve fertilization.
-This may be by laparoscopy, hysterosalpingography, or hysterosonography with contrast.
+Before an AI, the woman’s internal organs are evaluated to ensure that the tubes are healthy and free of adhesions.
+Fallopian tubes that are free of adhesions allow the sperms to rapidly and freely move through them to achieve fertilization.
+The inspection of a woman's internal organs may be conducted by laparoscopy, hysterosalpingography, or hysterosonography with contrast.

-AI may be performed following a natural ovulation or after inducing ovulation with ovary-stimulating medication.
-First ovulation is confirmed by ultrasound, a blood test, or home testing kits.
-Then the male partner is asked to provide a semen sample.
+AI may be performed following natural ovulation or after inducing ovulation with ovary-stimulating medication.
+First, ovulation is confirmed by ultrasound, a blood test, or home testing kits.
+The male partner is then asked to provide a semen sample.
 The semen sample is processed to concentrate the motile sperm, and the final preparation is inserted through a fine catheter into the uterine cavity.

-If donor sperm is used, frozen sperm is used, typically from a sperm bank.
+If donor sperm is used, frozen sperm, which is typically acquired from a sperm bank, is used.
 Careful counseling is needed beforehand to ensure that the offspring is accepted by both parents.
-The sperm provided by the donor will be screened for infections such as hepatitis B or hepatitis C, or HIV, which could be carried through the semen.
+The sperm provided by the donor will be screened for infections such as hepatitis B, hepatitis C, and HIV, as these infections could be carried through the semen.
 Some genetically transmissible disorders will also be tested for.
 In addition, sperm from a physically compatible donor may be used by the bank on request.

 Pain is rare, though mild abdominal cramps or discomfort may be present because of the passage of the catheter.
-Rarely, some women have allergy to the ovarian stimulation medication.
-The multiple pregnancy rate is slightly increased.
+Rarely, some women have can be allergic to the ovarian stimulation medication.
+The multiple pregnancy rate is slightly increased when AI is employed.

-The conception rate following AI is estimated to be more than 50 percent when six cycles are used.
-It varies with:
+The conception rate following AI is estimated to be more than 50% when six cycles are used.
+Overall, the success rate of AI varies based on:

-- The age of the woman – Success rate per cycle is just under 16 percent for women under 35 years and nil for women above 44 years.
+- The age of the woman, as the success rate per cycle is just under 16% for women under 35 years and very low for women above the age of 44.

 - Sperm count